lichendust/souschef/readme.md

 It takes care of queuing scenes for rendering, allowing large batches to be paused and resumed, wrangles outputs (especially File Nodes!) and generally makes offline rendering simpler for a solo artist or a small team.

-You can [download Meander from itch.io](https://lichendust.itch.io/meander) for free!
+You can [download Sous Chef from itch.io](https://lichendust.itch.io/souschef) for free!

 [<img height="60px" src="https://static.itch.io/images/badge-color.svg">](https://lichendust.itch.io/souschef)